 Our Events and Programmes

-We provide young people with a wide range of events, programmes and workshops both live and digital.
-This includes our National Festival held at Birmingham Symphony Hall each summer, our Prom held at the Royal Albert Hall each winter, as well as smaller regional and genre-specific events held across the country, and an ongoing programme of digital activities and showcases including our brand new Video Wall featuring music making by young people across the UK during the pandemic.
+We provide young people with the opportunity to participate in a wide range of events, programmes and workshops, both live and online.
+This includes our National Festival held in Birmingham each summer, the MFY Proms at the Royal Albert Hall in November, as well as smaller regional and genre-specific events held across the country throughout the year, alongside an ongoing programme of digital activities.

 Developing young artists forms a vital part of our work and music mentoring is central to this.
 Our Music for Youth Mentors are respected professional musicians and music educators working across the musical spectrum, and together we support hundreds of groups and individuals with their unique musical development.